By configuration it is possible to specify which download schemes and commands are enabled.

 download.command : Commands that should be offered to download changes.

-Multiple commands are supported: * `checkout`: Command to fetch and checkout the patch set. * `cherry_pick`: Command to fetch the patch set and cherry-pick it onto the current commit. * `pull`: Command to pull the patch set. * `format_patch`: Command to fetch the patch set and feed it into the `format-patch` command.
+Multiple commands are supported: * `branch`: Command to fetch and create a new branch from the patch set. * `checkout`: Command to fetch and checkout the patch set. * `cherry_pick`: Command to fetch the patch set and cherry-pick it onto the current commit. * `pull`: Command to pull the patch set. * `format_patch`: Command to fetch the patch set and feed it into the `format-patch` command. * `reset`: Command to fetch the patch set and reset the current branch (or HEAD) to it.
 If `download.command` is not specified, all download commands are offered.

 download.scheme : Schemes that should be used to download changes.